 Providing local finance for over 92 years!

-Under the new General Data Protection Regulations (GDPR) Sarnia Mutual Ltd will be known as the “controller” of the personal data that you provide to us.
+Under the new General Data Protection Regulations (GDPR), Sarnia Mutual Ltd. will be known as the “controller” of the personal data you provide to us.

-This policy gives you a clear understanding of what information we collect, why we collect it and what we do with it.
-We also outline how we protect your data and what rights you have.
+This policy clearly outlines what information we collect, why we collect it, and what we do with it.
+It also outlines how we protect your data and what rights you have.

 When do we collect information?